2023 Board of Directors

 Peter started bicycle racing in the early 1990’s and raced on an amateur level for over 20 years.
 Cycling remains an active interest.
 Peter and his wife Midori Nakamura purchased a house at 3 New Hartford Road about three years ago and divide their time between Brooklyn and Sandisfield.

 Adam Manacher lives in Cambridge and here on Silverbrook Road where his family has had a home for 42 years.
 Adam is a trained Chef with an impressive resume that includes stints in France, New York, Hartford and Boston.
 Adam is our Guest Chef for various fund raising dinners throughout the year, and offers food prep workshops at the Arts Center from time to time.
-Adam is now out of the professional kitchen and has a far more important job: raising his two sons.
-Adam is also well known for his regular column in the Sandisfield Times (Edible Sandisfield) and is active on boards and organizations in Cambridge.
+Adam is now out of the professional kitchen.
+Adam is also well known for his occasional column in the Sandisfield Times (Edible Sandisfield) and is active on boards and organizations in Cambridge.

 1985-1997 Leonard Dryansky (founding President)